Bargain books on the Middle Ages and all related subjects

 NB: Prices are set in sterling, but other currencies can be quoted on request subject to the customer meeting any extra banking or other charges that might arise.

 Postage cost Some item descriptions now also state a postage price.
 This may be given either as an additional sum to the price of the book, or as an inclusive price.
 In both cases, these prices apply to UK delivery only, and delivery to addresses outside the UK will be charged extra at current post office rates: please enquire.
-Please note: postage is charged on all books that do not specifically state "P&P inc."
+Please note: postage is charged on all books that do not specifically state “P&P inc”

-Publisher's price.
+Publisher’s price.
 Where shown, this is given for purposes of comparison only.
-This is the publisher's recommended price for a brand-new copy at the time the catalogue listing was prepared, so it may have changed since, and you may find significant variations by shopping around; usually it will not include any associated postage or shipping costs.
+This is the publisher’s recommended price for a brand-new copy at the time the catalogue listing was prepared, so it is likely to have have changed since, and you may find significant variations by shopping around; usually it will not include any associated postage or shipping costs.
 Where possible any such price indicates an equivalent edition to the one being offered ("equivalent" in this context generally meaning same format and publisher), and may refer to a print-on-demand edition.
-Other editions may also be available in other formats, at other prices and from other publishers, so if no equivalent edition appears to be available, another edition that can be found in print may be mentioned.
+Other editions may also be available in other formats, at other prices and from other publishers, so if no equivalent edition appears to be available, another edition that can be found in print may be mentioned.Any “publisher’s price” is quoted purely for purposes of comparison; it usually won’t have been checked since the item was catalogued and indicates only that a version of the same title was available elsewhere when the item was catalogued.
+Its absence should not be taken to imply that the title is out of print.
+As with all old books, a lower retail price may be printed on the copy being offered, which may also differ in details of presentation (size, cover design, etc.)

 If a book is described as "out of print", this usually means that when the item was catalogued it was listed as such by the publisher of the edition being offered, but it may since have been reissued by them or by another publisher.
 You can use the publishers’ links page to check for current information.